How to choose a credit card.

 Does the card offer a reward scheme programme?

 Many credit cards have a rewards programme.
 Spending earns points that can be redeemed for rewards.
 Those rewards may be redeemable for products, travel, vouchers or even spending at retailers.
 If you use your credit card for everyday spending, look closely at how a rewards programme, especially the earn rates, will reward your spending.
-If you plan to use your card only for emergencies, you will earn fewer rewards, therefore a rewards programme may be of less value to you and lower rates and annual fee may be more valuable.
+If you plan to use your card only for emergencies, you will earn fewer rewards, therefore a rewards programme may be of less value to you and no fees and lower rates may be more valuable.

 Are there extra benefits on the card?